api-platform/docs/core/operations.md

 Here we consider that DunglasActionBundle is installed (the default when using the API Platform distribution).
 This action will be automatically registered as a service (the service name is the same as the class name: `AppBundle\Action\BookSpecial`).

-API Platform automatically retrieve the appropriate PHP entity then then deserializes it, and for `POST` and `PUT` requests updates the entity with data provided by the user.
+API Platform automatically retrieves the appropriate PHP entity then deserializes it, and for `POST` and `PUT` requests updates the entity with data provided by the user.

 Services (`$myService` here) are automatically injected thanks to the autowiring feature.
 You can type-hint any service